AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

-#### > Some example visuals
+#### > Let's look at the UI

 ![Video of the interface]({{site.baseurl}}/assets/img/bruteforce_interface.gif)

-A vision of the interface, when image has been selected for a given frame.

-Once an image is selected, it appears as bigger.
+Once the generation process is finished, we only need to select good images corresponding to the story.